 My guy has been sober for sixteen years and prefers that there is no alcohol in the foods that I make.
 I do use extracts but never heavily.
 I have avoided the wine/champagne vinegars, but I wonder about balsamic vinegar and the alcohol content.

-There are traces of alcohol in vinegar but a very small amount.
-Wine vinegars such as red or white wine and balsamic vinegar do start with a dilute wine which is then fermented.
-Instead of the bacteria fermenting sugars as happens when the wine is made bacteria from the acetobacter family use the alcohol in the fermentation process.
-Most of the alcohol is used up and much like the extracts you are using there may be traces of ethanol remaining.
-It's not likely to be very much -- on the order of 2% or so.
-Consequently, using a tablespoon of white wine vinegar might have a drop of alcohol in it.
+Wine vinegars, such as red or white wine and balsamic vinegar, do start with a dilute wine which is then fermented.
+Instead of the bacteria fermenting sugars, as happens when the wine is made, bacteria from the acetobacter family use the alcohol (ethanol) in the fermentation process.
+Most of the alcohol is used up, and much like the extracts you are using, there may be traces of the ethanol remaining.
+It's not likely to be very much - on the order of between 0.1% and 2%.
+Consequently, using a tablespoon of white wine vinegar might contain a drop of ethanol.

 Thanks for writing.

-Timothy S. Harlan, M.D.
+Timothy S. Harlan, MD, FACP, CCMS